jaimetur/PhotoMigrator/ROADMAP.md

 - [ ] Check if makes sense to keep current -suFld / iuFld, renaming them to -sunoAlb / -iunoAlb or is enough with the options -suAll / -iuAll adding a flag -woAlb, --without-albums to avoid create Albums

-- [ ] Allow users to choose the folder where dowonload the assets for option -idAlb/-sdAlb and -idAll/-sdAll
+- [ ] Allow users to choose the folder where dowonload the assets for option -sdAlb and -sdAll
   - current implementation of -sdAlb does not allow this ==> Investigate other implementation
 - [ ] Complete function -suFld / -suAll to upload external folders (without Albums) to Synology photos.
 Make sure than ignore @eaDir folders
-  - Try to upload folders outside Synology Photos ROOT folder (for -suf option)
+  - Try to upload folders outside Synology Photos ROOT folder

 - #### Tests Pending:
 - [x] Deep Test on Immich Support functions